msaf9/typescript-docs/README.md

 <h1> TypeScript Docs </h1>
-A curation of TypeScript documents.
+A curation of TypeScript concepts.

 ## Table of contents